 Johnathan’s original career goal was to be a screenwriter in Hollywood, but his early exposure to newspapering ultimately led him down the path toward public relations.
-He is a team member based in our Athens office, supporting our higher education, sports and utilities clients.
-He leads account work for Georgia Transmission Corporation and the University of Georgia’s College of Public Health and contributes to a number of our sports clients, including the Atlanta Braves.
+He is a team member based in our Athens office, supporting our education, sports and utilities clients.
+He leads account work for Georgia Transmission Corporation and the University of Georgia’s College of Public Health, as well as key pieces of business for Primrose Schools.
+He also contributes to a number of our sports clients, including the Atlanta Braves.

 His prior career stops include stints on the external affairs staff of UGA’s Franklin College of Arts and Sciences and three years as the public relations coordinator for the Georgia Museum of Art, the state’s largest public-funded art museum.
 While there, Johnathan discovered an interest in fundraising communications, which led to his own business, Front Porch Consulting, a public relations practice focused on not-for-profits.